 Financial literacy is a sphere of knowledge that is one of the essential life skills that should be taught to us from a correct age.
 Apart from learning Pythagoras’ theorem, this subject should be a critical addition to our syllabus.

-As a millennial, specially the ones in their unemployed teens and early twenties, we tend to believe in “make merry’ life style without ever considering the consequences of our impulse spending and the future.
+As a millennial, especially the ones in their unemployed teens and early twenties, we tend to believe in “make merry’ lifestyle without ever considering the consequences of our impulse spending and the future.

 But when we are suddenly thrown into an employed system of life, it is a given that we won’t know how to handle money and the expectations of banks and the market.

 The average net worth of a millennial, let’s say a 22-year-old girl, is estimated to be -$39, 984.
 It is kind of mind-boggling when we think of the fact that we don’t even have a job yet and you are already indebted to the bank!

 And with that unsettling thought, we are here to introduce you to some of the basic terms and concepts to ease you into financial literacy.